 - Arrange tamales in the steamer basket so all tamales are standing mostly upright.
 Place lid on top of basket.
 Lower heat so that the penny continues to jingle- water will be a soft boil or simmer.

-- Place steamer insert in pot.
+- Place steamer basket insert into pot.
 Allow to steam for 60 to 90 minutes.

 - To test if the tamales are done, remove a tamale and replace the lid on the pot.
 Put the tamale on counter for a few minutes and then unwrap it.
 If it is ready, the masa will be set and will pull away from the corn husk easily.